jingtingofkirkland/moonwalk/_posts/2024-02-23-Credit-Card-Investment:-Feb-Summary.md

 layout: post
 ---

-## November Investment Portfolio Update
+## February Investment Portfolio Update

 Greetings, everyone!
 Feb is marked as the last Month of our Year Investment with Credit card.
 While even our 0% APR Money haven't expired yet, but I started clean up some of the assets.

 ### Feb

 #### Feb/21
 We clean up the BABA and BYDDY, which is has sink for a while.
-We will keep the rest untill when we start paying off our credit card balance.
+We will keep the rest untill when we start paying off our credit card balance, probably March.

 <table style="width:100%">
   <tr>
     <tr>